curityio/nginx_oauth_proxy_module/resources/1-development.md

 SCREENSHOT

-Alternatively you can start with Visual Studio Code and install the C/C++ Extension Pack.\
+Alternatively you can use a simple IDE such as Visual Studio Code with the C/C++ Extension Pack.\
-Then use `ngx_log_error` calls to do simple printf debugging.
+To perform simple printf debugging you can add `ngx_log_error` to the C code and then look at NGINX output.

 ## 8. Check for Memory Leaks